arnabsaha1011/mypackse/README.md

 ## March deliverable:
 * Solution 1: Find paths between two locations and save previous searches.
 * Solution 2: Find paths between two or more locations.
-Manage timeline of each location/path.
-Itinerary android application.
-Click on the [link](https://github.com/asaha1/Itinerary) for details
+Click on the map to add new markers.
-* Solution 3: Full itinerary application
+* Solution 3: Full itinerary application.
+[Click here](https://youtu.be/Xr5GIIHF4_o) to watch a demo video.

-More details upcoming
+For more details click on the [link](https://docs.google.com/presentation/d/1iMTTqjkAjfIR9KV12kleRVFUgW58u_fqsxpd1sPCLtM/edit#slide=id.p3)